 - Veteran's Affairs (if the student receives any kind of VA benefits)

 Withdrawal Information for Federal Aid Recipients

 All federal aid recipients who completely withdraw from school prior to completing at least 60% of the semester will, by federal policy, be required to repay some portion of the federal funds received.
-For more information regarding OC's tuition refund policy or the federal regulations regarding the returning of federal financial aid, please visit www.oc.edu/financial.
+For more information regarding OC's tuition refund policy or the federal regulations regarding the return of federal financial aid, please visit the financial policies page.